-It is important to recognize that the front part of the abdomen, where conditions such as hernias develop, are linked to and can impact the health of other nearby areas, including the back, pelvic floor or diaphragm.
+It’s important to recognize that the front part of the abdomen, where conditions such as hernias develop, are linked to and can impact the health of other nearby areas, including the back, pelvic floor or diaphragm.
 Because all of these parts are dependent upon and connected to each other—and can also impact more distant parts of the body—a seemingly simple issue can become quite challenging if not treated with a comprehensive approach.
-This is exactly why each Ohio State patient receives a treatment plan coordinated between experts from the very beginning.
+This is exactly why each Ohio State Wexner Medical Center patient receives a treatment plan coordinated between experts from the very beginning.

-You can be confident that we will first try nonsurgical treatment options if that is appropriate for your particular issue.
-If you do require surgery, you will be cared for by surgeons who understand how the abdominal core affects the entire body.
-You may also receive prehabilitation before your operation to help you gain strength, stop smoking, lose weight or manage diabetes, as well as postsurgical rehabilitation to speed recovery.
+You can be confident that we’ll first try nonsurgical treatment options if that’s appropriate for your particular issue.
+If you do require surgery, you’ll be cared for by surgeons who understand how the abdominal core affects the entire body.
+You may also receive rehabilitation before your operation to help you gain strength, stop smoking, lose weight or manage diabetes, as well as postsurgical rehabilitation to speed recovery.

-We have been leaders and innovators in the field of abdominal core health.
+We are leaders and innovators in the field of abdominal core health.

-- Our Center for Abdominal Core Health is the first of its kind offering coordinated, comprehensive care from world-class experts.
+- Our Center for Abdominal Core Health is the first of its kind, offering coordinated, comprehensive care from world-class experts in multiple specialties.

-- Ohio State helped develop and is the first health center in the nation to adopt the formal rehabilitation protocol for abdominal core surgery issued by the Abdominal Core Health Quality Collaborative (ACHQC), a national quality improvement effort in hernia surgery.
+- Ohio State Wexner Medical Center helped develop and is the first health center in the nation to adopt the formal rehabilitation protocol for abdominal core surgery issued by the Abdominal Core Health Quality Collaborative (ACHQC), a national quality improvement effort in hernia surgery.

 - We also serve as a data coordination center for the ACHQC to improve hernia treatment worldwide.

-- Because we are part of one of the nation’s largest academic health centers, we can collaborate with nearly any kind of specialist to personalize a treatment plan that suits each patient’s unique condition and individual goals.
+- Because we’re part of one of the nation’s largest academic health centers, we can collaborate with nearly any kind of specialist to personalize a treatment plan that suits each patient’s unique condition and individual goals.